Non-User Privacy Policy

 - Standard contractual clauses.
 The European Commission has approved contractual clauses under Article 46 GDPR that allows companies in the EEA to transfer data outside the EEA.
 These (and their approved equivalent for the UK and Switzerland) are called standard contractual clauses.
 We rely on standard contractual clauses to transfer information as described in “Collection of personal data” to certain affiliates and third parties in countries without an adequacy decision.

 In certain situations, we rely on derogations provided for under applicable data protection law to transfer information to a third country.
+If you have questions about international transfers or the safeguards we apply, you can contact us.

 9. Data Retention and Data Lifecycle